gradosevic/ag-custom-admin/readme.txt

 	- Rename menu and submenu items
 	- Remove menu and submenu items
 	- Add new buttons with custom links

+	Colorizer
+	- Change colors of elements in admin and login panel, footer, header, admin menu background and text colors

 For more information about the plugin please see: http://wordpress.argonius.com/ag-custom-admin